Drop and cover

 If you're indoors

 - Watch for fire.
 Fire is the most common hazard after an earthquake.
-Even if there's a small fire, put it out quickly.
-It can spread quickly.
 Especially if a gas pipe breaks.
+If it’s small fire, try to put it out if it’s safe to do so.
+If it’s a large fire, evacuate immediately.

 - Shut off the gas.
 If you're indoors and smell gas, turn off the gas valve.
-If you can't find the valve, get away before it ignites.
+If you can't find the valve, leave the building.

 - Avoid broken glass.
 Wear sturdy shoes that glass shards won't penetrate.